-- 2.16 The Covid-19 pandemic shows how vulnerable the Council is to external factors, although in the event the financial impact has been mitigated through government support.
-The corporate risk register includes risks relating to (a) major emergencies such as a new pandemic and (b) a resurgence of the Covid-19 pandemic.
-This has been mirrored in the Budget Risk Register. - 2.17 As already indicated above, the overall performance of the economy impacts both the revenue budget and the capital programme.
-Higher levels of inflation affect the Council in a variety of ways.
-The most direct is through contracts which are linked to inflation.
-The main item of Council expenditure, comprising around 50% of the total, is pay.
-A recent benchmarking exercise indicates that salaries at Maidstone have fallen behind the policy target of the local government median level for any given grade.
-It is estimated that an additional £675,000 growth would be required to bring salaries into line. - 2.18 In light of the risks described above, the following changes are proposed to the budget risk register.
+2.16 The Covid-19 pandemic shows how vulnerable the Council is to external factors, although in the event the financial impact has been mitigated through government support.
+The corporate risk register includes risks relating to (a) major emergencies such as a new pandemic and (b) a

+- resurgence of the Covid-19 pandemic.
+This has been mirrored in the Budget Risk Register. - 2.17 As already indicated above, the overall performance of the economy impacts both the revenue budget and the capital programme. - 2.18 In light of the risks described above, the following changes are proposed to the budget risk register.

-Ref Risk Factor considered Implications for risk profile I Constraints on Council Tax increases If the Council Tax referendum limit remains at 2% this would create a large budget gap Impact - major (increased) Likelihood - probable (increased) L Collection targets for Council Tax and Business rates missed Collection levels have been maintained more successfully than anticipated at the outset of the Covid-19 pandemic Impact - major (no change) Likelihood - possible (reduced) Р Financial impact from a resurgence of Covid-19 The financial impact from the original Covid-19 pandemic was mitigated through central government support Impact - major (no change) Likelihood - possible (reduced)
+Ref Risk Factor considered Implications for risk profile Α Failure to contain expenditure within agreed budgets A very substantial overspend is anticipated on the cost of providing temporary accommodation, which it may not be possible to offset through savings elsewhere Impact - very substantial (increased) Likelihood - possible (no change) I Constraints on Council Tax increases If the Council Tax referendum limit remains at 2% this would create a large budget gap Impact - very substantial (increased) Likelihood - probable (no change)